← All posts

 Heppner is better read as a warning against a specific pattern:

-That distinction matters.
+That distinction controls the design lesson.
 A legal AI platform is not evaluated only by whether a model can draft something useful.
-It is evaluated by the system wrapped around the model.
+The system wrapped around the model does the legal work.

 The architecture question the case forces